andrew0x4c/oort/ISA.md

 Note that `jumpa` and `calla` are `0x08` and `0x09`, while `jump` and `call` are `0x8*` and `0x9*`.

-`ret` is `0x0A`.
-This is because `0x0A` is newline, which you get by pressing "return".
+`ret` is `0x0a`.
+This is because `0x0a` is newline, which you get by pressing "return".
 (Unfortunately I can't take credit for this; I saw a blog post on something similar.)

-(Tentative) `halt` is `0x0F`. `halt` is the last thing your program does, and `0x0F` is the last misc instruction.

-TODO: see note in section on `halt` instruction.
-Possibly I might rearrange some of the `0x0*` instructions later.
+While the `retl` instruction doesn't have an obvious use and needs to be implemented carefully in an emulator, it fits the pattern of the previous 3 instructions which might reduce the size of the circuit.

 ## Registers